MaxGabriel/stack/GUIDE.md

 ## Hello World Example

 Now that we've got stack, it's time to put it to work.
-We're going to create a new project fromm a template, and walk through some of the most common stack commands that you will need on a frequent basis.
+We're going to create a new project from a template, and walk through some of the most common stack commands that you will need on a frequent basis.